 I hesitantly decided to leave my job after ten years and work for myself as a freelance Virtual Assistant, because after watching my daughter grow up so quickly and seeing my son grow rapidly day by day I decided I didn’t want to miss a minute of it.
 I now work harder than I have ever did before and upon discovering I had a spare thirty minutes at 10.00.pm on a Friday night I decided to get this blog posted before I’m drawn once back once more into the mayhem of balancing the constant cycle of family/work/family/work.

 After all – It’s all about the Balance, right?
 Isn’t that what we’re all striving to achieve?

-Which is why I asked my very good friend Jennifer Smith; creator of Balance on Purpose to contribute this weeks blog post because not only is she expecting her second child in a matter of weeks but as the creator of http://www.balanceonpurpose.com/ she devotes her time to balancing your emotions and mind in alignment with your soul and I reckon we could all do with a bit of balancing ourselves, especially when expecting.
+Which is why I asked my very good friend Jennifer Smith; creator of Balance on Purpose to contribute this weeks article because, not only is she expecting her second child in a matter of weeks but as the creator of http://www.balanceonpurpose.com/ she devotes her time to balancing others emotions and mind in alignment with their soul and I reckon we could all do with a bit of balance in our lives.
+Especially when expecting.

 By Jennifer Smith

 How do I keep myself balanced and full of happiness during pregnancy?

 I thought about this question myself as I was asked to write a guest blog post for The Pregnancy Pantry my very dear friend’s website all about clean eating and healthy living during pregnancy —– AND as being very pregnant again myself for the second time it is a question close to my heart at the moment as you can imagine!